denten-books/plain-text/0-intro.md

 [^ln-dissent]: See @harcourt_exposed:_2015, 251-80.

 [^ln-dmca]: See @ku_critique_2004; @ginsburg_legal_2005; and @fry_circumventing_2009.

+[^ln-dna]: See @bok_xenotext_2011 and @bok_xenotext:_2015: "I have been striving to write a short verse about language and genetics, whereupon I use a 'chemical alphabet' to translate this poem into a sequence of DNA for subsequent implantation into the genome of a bacterium (in this case, a microbe called *Deinococcus radiodurans*---an extremophile, capable of surviving, without mutation, in even the most hostile milieus, including the vacuum of outer space)."

 [^ln-egturner]: Mark Turner, whose work builds on Lakoff and Johnson is a strong proponent of such an approach.
 See @turner_death_1987 or